briangan/weather-4-me/README.md

 # Database
 Currently for development the database source used the local SQLite inside /db folder.
 For production level, suggest to use independent relational database like MySQL or PostgreSQL.
+And update configuration in config/database.yml.

 # Deoployment